Wage Calculator

 How HECS affects your tax return

 • Under-withheld: You owe the difference when you lodge your return.
-This commonly happens when you have multiple jobs, received a mid-year pay rise, or forgot to tick the HECS box.
+This commonly happens with multiple jobs, a mid-year pay rise, or forgetting to tick the HECS box.

 • Over-withheld: You receive a refund.
 This can occur if your employer withheld based on a projected full-year income that was higher than your actual income.